ForkMatch/ForkMatch/README.md

 **Instructions**

-To build ForkMatch use the build script in this repo, with `./build.sh`.
+To build ForkMatch, use the build script in this repo with `./build.sh`.
 It is currently configured for Turing Devices, but feel free to change the compute feature level to your target.

-Note we've only tested whether this works on Turing and Ampere devices, if there are target specific issues, please feel free to leave an issue request.
+Note I've only tested whether this works on Turing and Ampere devices, if there are target specific issues, please feel free to leave an issue request.

 To run it use `./build/ForkMatch \<Query Graph Location\> \<Data Graph Location\>